theodo/jasmine-axe/README.md

 npm install --save-dev axe-for-jasmine
 ```

-If you're using [TypeScript](https://www.typescriptlang.org/) you will need to add a `d.ts` with the following lines:
+If you're using [TypeScript](https://www.typescriptlang.org/) you will need to add a `d.ts` file with the following lines:

 ```javascript
 declare module jasmine {